The Print Shop: The Print Shop Companion

 The Print Shop Companion, developed by Roland Gustafsson and released in 1985, added a calendar feature, an updated graphic editor, font and border editors, and a "Creature Maker" game, as well as an expanded library of fonts, borders, and graphics.
 Initially, to use the new fonts and borders in The Print Shop Companion had to modify the original program; subsequent releases of The Print Shop included built-in support for Companion.

 In 1986, the first Apple Macintosh version was released.
 It featured graphics by Marney Morris and was the most powerful version available at the time.
 It was popular in schools and contained a unique feature with which graphics could be transferred to or from a MacPaint file.

-Graphics libraries for The Print Shop came from Broderbund and other vendors.
+Graphics libraries for The Print Shop came from Broderbund and other vendors, and were also popular.
 Libraries were produced for the original version and continued to be rolled out as late as the 1990s.
 User-produced graphics were also commonly distributed by various user groups, and even submitted to disk magazines, such as the Softdisk family of magazines.